The Stranger

 q Highlight the thesis statement.
 Is it specific enough and well worded?

-q What kind of introductory lead did you create?
+What kind of introductory lead did

 Body

-q Check for your characters “voice prints” with your dialogue and character description.
+q Check for your characters “voice prints” with your dialogue

 q Check for blocking and details about setting

-q Highlight any place where you don’t present your narrative in chronological order.
-If out of order, draw an arrow indicating where the discussion should be moved or indicate that that particular section is a flashback.
+in chronological order.
+If out of order, draw an arrow indicating where the

-q Mark any place where details or transition statements need to be added for clarity.
+q Mark any place where details or transition statements need

 Conclusion

-q Highlight the phrases in conclusion, to summarize, and finally.
-Take these out.
+q Highlight the phrases in

-q Check to see if your conclusion emphasizes the point of your essay, provides a climax, helps readers remember your piece, looks to the future, summarizes, and/or finishes with a quote.
-Add more detail if your essay doesn’t do this.
+future, summarizes, and/or finishes with a quote.
+Add more detail if your essay doesn’t do

-Important Detail
+Important

 q Look for any place you can combine sentences and cut the fat.